SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 We believe skin care should be accessible to all, and that everyone should have full control over what they choose to put on their skin.
 That’s why we’ve created this guide to common beauty terms to help you decode your skin care.
 Let's dive in.

-Alpha hydroxy acids* (AHAs) - a type of chemical exfoliant that loosens cells so that they can be removed to reveal new skin cells underneath.
+Alpha hydroxy acids (AHAs) - a type of chemical exfoliant that loosens cells so that they can be removed to reveal new skin cells underneath.
+This active is often too harsh for sensitive skin, so we formulate our skincare using gentler alternatives that are still scientifically-proven to provide incredible results.

 Antioxidant - a type of ingredient that neutralises free radicals and prevents premature ageing of the skin.
-Our organic, cold-pressed plant oils are naturally high in antioxidants and the upcycled hemp seed oil in our Ally Blemish Recovery Oil contains 52% more antioxidants than its standard counterpart.
+Our cold-pressed plant oils are naturally high in antioxidants and the upcycled hemp seed oil in our Ally Blemish Recovery Oil contains 52% more antioxidants than its standard counterpart.

 Ceramides - a type of molecule that makes up to ~50% of your skin’s lipid composition, forming the natural skin barrier.